-In addition to the above students will be more receive formal feedback via Summary Assessments on three occasions in the first year.
+In addition to the above, students will receive formal feedback via Summary Assessments on three to four occasions in the first year and twice in the second year.
 Each of these Summary Assessments will be based on a mock examination, test or significant assignment.
-Teachers will suggest and record targets for improvement and it will be made clear to whether students are on track to meet their target grade.
-This information will also be made available for parents/guardians to see on the College Portal.
+Teachers will suggest and record targets for improvement and it will be made clear as to whether students are on track to meet their Target Grade.
+This information will also be made available for parents/ guardians to see on the College Portal.